Skip to content

 Communication Skills

-Intercultural Skills: Was part of truly international aircrews with members from over 41 countries, all operated effectively and seamlessly.
+Intercultural Skills: Was a member of international aircrews with people from over 41 countries, all operating effectively and seamlessly.

-Time Management: 98.2% on-schedule international flights in 2019 due to impeccable time management and preparation.
+Time Management: Conducted 98.2% on-schedule international flights in 2019 due to impeccable time management and preparation.

 Other Skills: Boeing 777-300, Airbus A321 and Embraer 190